 - Helps with cash flow statements, financial statements, competitive strategies, and revenue model of the food business along with investment strategy.

 Key Statistics to Observe Before Entering the Food Delivery Market

-- The global revenue in the online food delivery segment has doubled in the recent past.
+- The global revenue in the online food delivery segment has doubled since 2017.